 But the way to Agra seems endless and eternal.
 The same mango topes, the same processions of loaded carts, and the same naked mud-villages, continue to afflict with their unvaried prospect, and growing into a sore monotony make the journey provokingly tedious and wearisome.
 In our impatience, we longed and panted for Agra, as does the thirsty traveller in a sandy desert for an oasis.
 Often did we inquire from passengers on the road to make the assurance of our arrival there doubly sure-and an answer in the affirmative alone helped to keep up our spirits.
-The confines of the district were at length gained, and before long was read the 'Agra Police Thana' written in broad capitals upon a signboard put up at the entrance of Ferozabad.
+The confines of the district were at length gained, and before long was read the 'Agra Police Thana' written in broad capitals upon a signboard put up at the entrance of Ferozabad

-The Chandwar of the twelfth century is Ferozabad of the nineteenth.
-Stop, traveller!
-'Thy tread here is upon an empire's dust.'
-The fields that you see spread around you form the memorable battle-ground on which was decided the contest between the Hindoo and Mussulman for the sovereignty of India.
-Six hundred and sixty-six years ago, the Hindoo banner waved here for the last time, and the sun went down witnessing the last day of Hindoo independence.
-Here fell the heroes Alha and Udal-two brothers, whose memory is still preserved 'in the songs and traditions of the people amongst the Chandals of Mahoba and the Rahtores and Chandals of the Doab.'
-It was here that the last Hindoo Rajah, Jychand of Kanouge, met with the due of his treachery from Mohamed Ghori; and acting the finale of the great Hindoo drama, closed his eareer by a traitor's leap into the Ganges.
+The Chandwar of the twelfth century is Ferozabad of the nineteenth Stop, traveller!
+'Thy tread here is upon an empire's dust' The fields that you see spread around you form the memorable battle-ground on which was decided the contest between the Hindoo and Mussulman for the sovereignty of India Six hundred and sixty-six years ago, the Hindoo banner waved here for the last time, and the sun went down witnessing the last day of Hindoo independence Here fell the heroes Alha and Udal-two brothers, whose memory is still preserved 'in the songs and traditions of the people amongst the Chandals of Mahoba and the Rahtores and Chandals of the Doab '\ It was here that the last Hindoo Rajah, Jychand of Kanouge, met with the due of his treachery from Mohamed Ghori, and acting the finale of the great Hindoo drama, closed his career by a trastor's leap into the Ganges the origin of its present denomination.
+The decayed mosques and tombs scattered about the spot, speak more of the Moslem than of the Hindoo.

-No importance is now possessed by Ferozabadthere is no trace of the wall by which it was formerly surrounded.
-The present inhabitants dwell in bumble cottages.
+No importance is now possessed by Ferozabad-there is no trace of the wall by which it was formerly surrounded.
+The present inhabitants dwell in humble cottages.
 Baber more than once alludes to this place under its ancient name.
-There exists no clue to trace the origin of its present denomination.
-The decayed mosques and tombs scattered about the spot, speak more of the Moslem than of the Hindoo.
+There exists no clue to trace

-^{} Their disappearance in the forest of Kajaliban, or the Kajali jungle, is a myth.
+\ Their disappearance in the forest of Kajaliban, or the Kajali jungle, is a myth

-Out of Ferozabad, the Grand Trunk Road is shaded on either hand by rows of beautiful neem trees, forming a fitting royal road towards the seat of royalty.
-The more we now proceeded along, the more did the Islamite peep out from every side of the country.
+Out of Ferozabad, the Grand Trunk Road is shaded on either hand by rows of beautiful neem trees, forming a fitting royal road towards the seat of royalty The more we now proceeded along, the more did the Islamite peep out from every side of the country